Conversion rate optimization (CRO) may be something that you’ve mastered ages ago.

 Another common reason for cart abandonment is a long or complicated checkout process that often involves mandatory account creation.

-To optimize your checkout page for conversions, make sure you reduce the number of steps involved to complete a purchase.
+To optimize your checkout page in order to boost conversion rates, make sure you reduce the number of steps involved to complete a purchase.

 You could further optimize your checkout page by adding trust seals.
 This is crucial because 22% of consumers abandoned their carts because they didn’t trust the site with their card information.

 It’s also important to provide shoppers with several payment options if you want to drive more sales.
-The convenience of customers is key for conversion rate optimization.
+The convenience of customers is key for CRO.

 #5: Make Use of Machine Learning to Identify Website Issues

-The machine learning landscape is gradually evolving, creating more opportunities for online retailers to implement it into their conversion rate optimization efforts.
+Machine learning is creating more opportunities for online retailers to implement it into their conversion rate optimization efforts.